 Jason Jewell: English, EAL and Literature

 Jason Jewell [BA (Hons.), Dip.
 Ed., MA (Appl.
-Ling)] has just retired as the Manager of English at McKinnon Secondary College, where he taught for the past 20 years.
-He teaches, and has written textbooks and study materials for, VCE Units 1-4 English, EAL and Literature, and regularly lectures for students, as well as at universities and conferences.
+Ling)] taught for 20 years at McKinnon Secondary College, where he was the Manager of English.
+He still teaches, and has written textbooks and study materials for, VCE Units 1-4 English, EAL and Literature, and regularly lectures for students, as well as at universities and conferences.
 He has a passion for social justice and a love of art and literature, especially from the twentieth century.
 He travels widely and spends much time with family and friends.
 Jason’s areas of expertise are: EAL Listening, Reading Comprehension, Argument analysis, Text study, Comparative SACs on all pairs, Oral strategies and the Point of View SAC.
 English: Any aspect of the course, including Oral, Creative, Text study, Argument analysis and the exam.
 Literature: Passage Analysis, all the SACs, Literary Perspectives, How to plan a course, and the exam.

 Julia Lippold: EAL